anandrmedia/hn-notifier/README.md

 2. Chrome Extension

 Backend Worker polls Hacker News APIs and figure out whom to be notified.
 It is written in `node`, `bull`.
 Feel free to submit PRs.

+# Setting Up Locally

+### Run the background worker

+1. Run `docker-compose up` inside `server` folder.
+It starts a background script that listens for new